Courses in Information Studies

 I IST 250/250U Social and Community Informatics (3)

 This course examines information technology from a social and community informatics perspective.
 Through appropriate readings in the field of information science, as well as in-class discussions, a field study observation, and community service project, students explore emerging technologies that have implications on individual identity, society, and policy development.
 Only one version of I IST 250 may be taken for credit.
+May not be offered in 2013-2014.

 I IST 402 History of Recorded Information (3)